 CALUM GILLIGAN must be very glad that support acts don't go on after the main act.
 His soft, warm Scots folk-pop was too gentle to stand up to a Talisk shaped battering.
 As it was he was a beautiful opening act.
 A lovely voice with a few gloriously pop-edged tunes.
 There was a hint of Kris Drever about him, and that's no bad thing.

 Fingers flying, smiles beaming, couples whirling, a roof raised.
 Talisk felt like the most fun you can have on a November evening.
 Follow that!

 Words: Gavin McNamara

-Tickets for the event, which takes place at DOWNEND SCHOOL on Friday 20th September 2019, are available from MELANIE'S KITCHEN or online HERE.
+Tickets for the event, which takes place at Downend School on Friday 15th November 2019, are available from MELANIE'S KITCHEN or online HERE.
 They are priced at £12 each in advance (£10 for members), or £14 on the door.
-There will be a full bar, stocking Severn Cider, soft drinks, wine, hot drinks and locally-brewed real ale from Hambrook-based GREAT WESTERN BREWING CO., and also locally-made NAUGHTY BROWNIES.
+There will be a full bar, stocking cider, soft drinks, wine, hot drinks and locally-brewed real ale from Hambrook-based GREAT WESTERN BREWING CO. and also locally-made NAUGHTY BROWNIES.
 There will be a raffle with prizes including CDs, gift boxes of beer and sweet treats.
 You are encouraged to bring your own glass/mug/tankard/bucket, as well as reusable bottles for water, as part of the club’s drive to be more environmentally aware.
-There will now be a small surcharge for disposable glasses.
+There is now a 50p surcharge for disposable glasses.